CSU Northridge visits McGhee and CSU Bakersfield - WTOP News

 Bakersfield, California; Thursday, 10 p.m.
 EST

-BOTTOM LINE: CSU Bakersfield hosts the CSU Northridge Matadors after Marvin McGhee scored 26 points in CSU Bakersfield’s 75-69 overtime win over the UCSD Tritons.
+BOTTOM LINE: CSU Bakersfield hosts the CSU Northridge Matadors after Marvin McGhee scored 26 points in CSU Bakersfield’s 75-69 overtime victory against the UCSD Tritons.

-The Roadrunners are 5-5 on their home court.
-CSU Bakersfield has a 4-12 record against opponents over .500.
+The Roadrunners are 5-5 in home games.
+CSU Bakersfield is 4-12 against opponents over .500.

-The Matadors have gone 2-10 against Big West opponents.
-CSU Northridge has a 1-2 record in games decided by less than 4 points.
+The Matadors are 2-10 in Big West play.
+CSU Northridge averages 11.3 turnovers per game and is 3-8 when turning the ball over less than opponents.

 The Roadrunners and Matadors face off Thursday for the first time in Big West play this season.

-TOP PERFORMERS: Antavion Collum is shooting 45.3% and averaging 11.8 points for the Roadrunners.
-McGhee is averaging 8.8 points over the last 10 games for CSU Bakersfield.
+TOP PERFORMERS: Antavion Collum is scoring 11.8 points per game with 4.7 rebounds and 1.3 assists for the Roadrunners.
+McGhee is averaging 8.8 points and 2.6 rebounds while shooting 45.6% over the last 10 games for CSU Bakersfield.

-Atin Wright averages 2.0 made 3-pointers per game for the Matadors, scoring 14.9 points while shooting 32.8% from beyond the arc.
-Dionte Bostick is shooting 37.4% and averaging 10.7 points over the last 10 games for CSU Northridge.
+Atin Wright is shooting 32.8% from beyond the arc with 2.0 made 3-pointers per game for the Matadors, while averaging 14.9 points.
+Dionte Bostick is averaging 10.7 points over the past 10 games for CSU Northridge.

 LAST 10 GAMES: Roadrunners: 4-6, averaging 60.1 points, 25.4 rebounds, 9.9 assists, 5.9 steals and 2.0 blocks per game while shooting 44.2% from the field.
 Their opponents have averaged 67.8 points per game.